nobodyishappy/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult_v1.3a.PNG)

-### Deleting a person : `delete`
+### Deleting persons : `delete`

-Deletes the specified person from the address book.
+Deletes the specified persons from the address book.

-Format: `delete INDEX`
+Format: `delete PERSON_INDEX [MORE_PERSON_INDICES]`

-* Deletes the person at the specified `INDEX`.
+* Duplicate indices will be removed, e.g. `delete 1 1` is the same as `delete 1`.
+* The order of the indices do not matter, e.g. `delete 1 2` is the same as `delete 2 1`.
-* The index refers to the index number shown in the displayed person list.
+* The indices refer to the index numbers shown in the displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The indices **must be positive integers** 1, 2, 3, ...
+* If at least one of the indices are invalid, the command fails, e.g. `list` followed by `delete 1 2` fails if there is only one person in the address book.

 Examples:
-* `list` followed by `delete 2` deletes the 2nd person in the address book.
+* `list` followed by `delete 1 2` deletes the first two persons in the address book.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 ### Clearing all entries : `clear`